 Why I Drive a Hearse

 Rock musicians are often noted for their eccentricities, but is driving a hearse deviant behaviour?
-When sociologist Todd Schoepflin ran into his childhood friend Bill who drove a hearse, he wondered what effect driving a hearse had on his friend and what effect it might have on others on the road.
-Would using such a vehicle for everyday errands be considered deviant by most people?
-Schoepflin interviewed Bill, curious to know why he drove such an unconventional car.
-Bill had simply been on the lookout for a reliable winter car; on a tight budget, he searched used car ads and stumbled on one for the hearse.
-The car ran well and the price was right, so he bought it.
+When sociologist Todd Schoepflin met his friend, Bill, who drove a hearse, Schoepflin wondered what effect driving a hearse had on his friend, and what effect it had on others.
+Would using a hearse be considered deviant by most people?
+Schoepflin interviewed Bill.
+Bill had simply been on the lookout for a reliable winter car.
+On a tight budget, he searched used car ads and found the hearse.
+He bought the vehicle because it worked well and was inexpensive.

 Bill admitted that others’ reactions to the car had been mixed.
-His parents were appalled and he received odd stares from his coworkers.
-A mechanic once refused to work on it, stating that it was “a dead person machine.”
-On the whole, however, Bill received mostly positive reactions.
+His parents were horrified, and some coworkers stared.
+A mechanic refused to work on it, stating that it was “a dead person machine.”
+Bill received mostly positive reactions, however.
 Strangers gave him a thumbs-up on the highway and stopped him in parking lots to chat about his car.
-His girlfriend loved it; his friends wanted to take it tailgating; and people offered to buy it.
+His girlfriend loved it; his friends wanted to borrow it; and people offered to buy it.

 Social Control as Sanction

 When a person violates a social norm, what happens?
 A driver caught speeding can receive a speeding ticket.
-A student who texts in class gets a warning from a professor.
+A student who texts in class gets a warning.
 An adult belching loudly is avoided.
-All societies practise social control, the regulation and enforcement of norms.
-Social control can be defined broadly as an organized action intended to change people’s behaviour (Innes, 2003).
-The underlying goal of social control is to maintain social order, an arrangement of practices and behaviours on which society’s members base their daily lives.
+All societies practise social control, the enforcement of norms.
+Social control is an organized action intended to change people’s behaviour (Innes, 2003).
+Social control aims to maintain social order, practices and behaviours on which society’s members base their daily lives.
 Think of social order as an employee handbook, and social control as the incentives and disincentives used to encourage or oblige employees to follow those rules.
 When a worker violates a workplace guideline, the manager steps in to enforce the rules.

-One means of enforcing rules are through sanctions.
-Sanctions can be positive as well as negative.
-Positive sanctions are rewards given for conforming to norms.
+Sanctions are way to enforce rules.
+Sanctions can be positive as well as negative: Positive sanctions are rewards given for conforming to norms.
 A promotion at work is a positive sanction for working hard.
 Negative sanctions are punishments for violating norms.
 Being arrested is a punishment for shoplifting.
 Both types of sanctions play a role in social control.

 Sociologists also classify sanctions as formal or informal.
-Although shoplifting, a form of social deviance, may be illegal, there are no laws dictating the proper way to scratch one’s nose.
-That doesn’t mean picking your nose in public won’t be punished; instead, you will encounter informal sanctions.
+Shoplifting, a form of social deviance is illegal, but there are no laws dictating the proper way to scratch one’s nose.
+That doesn’t mean picking your nose in public won’t be punished; instead, there are informal sanctions.
 Informal sanctions emerge in face-to-face social interactions.
-For example, wearing flip-flops to an opera or swearing loudly in church may draw disapproving looks or even verbal reprimands, whereas behaviour that is seen as positive — such as helping an old man carry grocery bags across the street — may receive positive informal reactions, such as a smile or pat on the back.
+For example, wearing flip-flops to a formal dinner or swearing loudly in church may draw disapproving looks or even verbal reprimands, but behaviour that is seen as positive — such as helping an old man carry grocery bags across the street—may receive positive informal sanctions, such as a smile or pat on the back.

 Formal sanctions, on the other hand, are ways to officially recognize and enforce norm violations.
-If a student is caught plagiarizing the work of others or cheating on an exam, for example, he or she might be expelled.
+A student caught plagiarizing or cheating on an exam, for example, might be expelled.
 Someone who speaks inappropriately to the boss could be fired.
-Someone who commits a crime may be arrested or imprisoned.
-On the positive side, a soldier who saves a life may receive an official commendation, or a CEO might receive a bonus for increasing the profits of the corporation.
+Someone who commits a crime may be arrested.
+On the positive side, a soldier who saves a life may receive an official commendation, or a manager might receive a bonus for increasing departmental productivity.

 Social Control as Government and Discipline

-The common theme in the various arts of governing proposed in early modernity was the extension of Christian monastic practices involving the detailed and continuous government and salvation of souls.
-The principles of monastic government were applied to a variety of non-monastic areas.
+Early guides to governing often just extended Christian monastic practices about government and salvation of souls.
 People needed to be governed in all aspects of their lives.
-It was not, however, until the 19th century and the invention of modern institutions like the prison, public school, modern army, asylum, hospital, and factory, that the means for extending government and social control widely through the population were developed.
+The 19th century invention of modern institutions like the prison, public school, modern army, asylum, hospital, and factory organized ways of government and social control through the entire population.

-The chief components of disciplinary social control in modern institutions like the prison and the school are surveillance, normalization, and examination (Foucault, 1979).
-Surveillance refers to the various means used to make the lives and activities of individuals visible to authorities.
-In 1791, Jeremy Bentham (1748-1832) published his book on the ideal prison, the panopticon or “seeing machine.”
-Prisoners’ cells would be arranged in a circle around a central observation tower where they could be both separated from each other and continually exposed to the view of prison guards.
-In this way, Bentham proposed, social control could become automatic because prisoners would be induced to monitor and control their own behaviour.
+The chief parts of disciplinary social control in modern institutions like prison and school are surveillance, normalization, and examination (Foucault, 1979).
+Surveillance refers to ways to make the lives and activities of individuals visible to authorities.
+In 1791, Jeremy Bentham (1748-1832) published his book on the ideal prison, the “seeing machine.”
+Prisoners’ cells would be arranged in a circle around a central observation tower where they could be both separated from each other and continually in view of prison guards.
+In this way social control could become automatic because prisoners would need to monitor and control their own behaviour or face sanctions.

-Similarly, in a school classroom, students sit in rows of desks immediately visible to the teacher at the front of the room.
+Similarly, in a tradiitonal classroom, students sit in rows of desks visible to the teacher at the front of the room.
 In a store, shoppers can be observed through one-way glass or video monitors.
-Contemporary surveillance expands the capacity for observation using video or electronic forms of surveillance to render the activities of a population visible.
-London, England holds the dubious honour of being the most surveilled city in the world.
-The city’s “ring of steel” is a security cordon in which over half a million surveillance cameras are used to monitor and record traffic moving in and out of the city centre.
+Contemporary surveillance expands capacity for observation electronically, making activities of a population visible.
+London, England holds the dubious honour of the most surveilled city in the world.
+The city’s “ring of steel” is a security cordon in which over half a million surveillance cameras monitor and record traffic moving in and out of the city centre.

-The practice of normalization refers to the way in which norms, such as the level of math ability expected from a grade 2 student, are first established and then used to assess, differentiate, and rank individuals according to their abilities (e.g., as an A student, B student, C student, etc.).
-Individuals’ progress in developing their abilities, whether in math skills, good prison behaviour, health outcomes, or other areas, is established through constant comparisons with others and with natural and observable norms.
-Minor sanctions are used to continuously modify behaviour that does not comply with correct conduct: Rewards are applied for good behaviour and penalties for bad.
+The practice of normalization refers to the way norms, such as the level of math ability expected from a grade 2 student, are first established and then used to assess, differentiate, and rank individuals according to their abilities (e.g., as an A student, B student, C student, etc.).
+Individuals’ progress, whether in math skills, good prison behaviour, health outcomes, or other areas, is established through constant comparisons with others.
+Minor sanctions are used to modify noncompliant behaviour.
+Rewards are applied for good behaviour and penalties for bad.

-Periodic examinations through the use of tests in schools, medical examinations in hospitals, inspections in prisons, year-end reviews in the workplace, etc. bring together surveillance and normalization in a way that enables each individual and each individual’s abilities to be assessed, documented, and known by authorities.
-On the basis of examinations, individuals can be subjected to different disciplinary procedures more suited to them.
-Gifted children might receive an enriched educational program, whereas poorer students might receive remedial lessons.
+Periodic examinations through testing in schools, medical examinations in hospitals, inspections in prisons, year-end reviews in the workplace, etc. bring together surveillance and normalization in a way that allows individuals to be assessed, documented, and known by authorities.
+Based on examinations, individuals can receive different disciplinary procedures.
+Gifted children might receive an enriched educational program; weaker students might receive remedial lessons.